โœ“ Plan and book your perfect crossing โ€“ simple, fast, and reliable

 With increasing popularity and a cleaner environmental profile in ferry travel over recent years, there appears to be a substantial demand for the revival of direct crossings from the UK to the Nordic countries.
 Will these direct routes make a comeback?
 Moreover, which specific connection would you like to see reinstated?
 Share your thoughts in the comments, explaining why you believe a particular crossing should return.

-Bergen Cruise Lines is still looking at the possibility of re-establishing a year-round low-emission cruise ferry from the UK to Norway and vice versa.
+Bergen Cruise Lines is still considering re-establishing a year-round low-emission cruise ferry from the UK to Norway and vice versa.
 [5]Plans for the ferry between Newcastle and Norway, FerryGoGo.com

 JW, one of the co-founders of FerryGoGo, has a passion for food, drink, and travel.
 He loves exploring data and the history of the many destinations featured on FerryGoGo, and he's always curious about the population of each place.